 Day 2.
 Turku Orientation

-Our driver will meet you in Turku at 8 a.m. and transport you to your accommodation in the city center.
+Our driver will meet you in Turku at 8 a.m. and transport you to your hotel in the city center.
 The Scandinavian minimalism and comfort of the rooms will allow you to relax and recharge.

-After lunch, you will go on a fascinating tour of Turku.
+In the afternoon, you will go on a fascinating tour of Turku.
 This is a lovely harbor city that was created in the 13th century and is Finland’s oldest.
 Until 1809, the city functioned as Finland’s capital.
 Turku Cathedral from the 18th century, Turku Castle (Turunlinna) from the 16th century, and stunning architecture await you.

 The 16th century was the most tumultuous time for the castle.
 It was the home of Duke Johan, who subsequently became King of Sweden.
 At the time, the court had over 600 inmates.
 This fortification is now home to the Turku Historical Museum.